 Feline 411: Black And White Cat Coat Patterns

 For many cats which have black coats, they will often have white on their coats, too.
 Obviously cat coat genetics plays a role in this.
-Additionally, many cats which have black coats will also look as if they're wearing socks.
+Additionally, many cats that have black coats will also look as if they’re wearing socks.
 These socks are relatively common on cats with mostly black coats, too.
-That's why you often see our tuxedo cats having them.
-But remember, tabbies can have them, too, it's just not as common as it is with black cats. black and white cats And, in case you didn't know, black is the most common coat color in cats.
+That’s why you often see our tuxedo cats having them.
+But remember, tabbies can have them, too, it’s just not as common as it is with black cats. black and white cats And, in case you didn’t know, black is the most common coat color in cats.
 Live Science explains this interesting socks phenomenon in detail.
 But in short, these socks tend to appear when the tamest species are selected and bred.
 So, genetics, domestication, and a sprinkle of randomness is what causes this.
-You can also find these cute "socks" in horses, pigs, mice, rats, and cows, too.
+You can also find these cute “socks” in horses, pigs, mice, rats, and cows, too.

 Cat genetics are an amazing thing.
 Here I’ll break down the three classifications of black and white cat coat patterns.
 Enjoy!